rschurade/Ingnomia/README.md

 ### Code contributions ###

-If you know any of C++ or WPF, you can help right away!
+If you know any of C++ or XAML you can help right away!
 Feel free to check for open bugs, and hop over to our [Discord](https://discord.gg/DCSmxVD) channel to get you sorted in.

 Please provide your contributions in the form of a pull request, rebased onto the current head of development.